danisztls/journal/README.md

 LATER: Discuss how tasks can be scheduled to calendar.

+# Tracker
+Tracker is a spinoff of Journal aimed at helping teams or individuals manage their software development tasks.

+Journal is lacking the ability to reorder tasks in the backlog into a prioritized list, to assign owners and deadlines.
+Most project management solutions for an understandable but not adequate reason overengineer these functions into big and complex frontend/backend systems.
+While those have a long list of functionalities and a pretty interface they are a pain in the ass.
+Development should't be managed from a ivory tower but from the code itself and that's the value delivered by this tool: project management in the code itself with a git like tool.

+I propose a natural language syntax to assign deadlines and owners to the tasks:

+`TODO: Do something @owner lobocnz @until 10/07 @id I2 @tag frontend`

+TODO: Adapt Journal script to the Tracker scope.

+LATER: Develop the extended syntax functionality.

 # Eudaemon
 Eudaemon is the greek concept of good guardian spirit.
 It aids the user in seeing clearly his actions and avoiding unhealthy habits like being sitted in the computer for a long period of time.